- Authors do not need to be ASE members to participate.

 - ASE, as holder of the copyright of the accepted abstract, reserves all rights of reproduction, distribution, performance, display, and the right to create derivative works in both print and digital formats.

 - All abstracts submitted are disclosed to members of the peer-review selection committee, as well as to ASE employees and contractors as necessary in connection with the Scientific Sessions.
-Those abstracts that are accepted for presentation are published and are available to the public in advance of the Scientific Sessions.
+Those abstracts that are accepted for presentation are made available to the public in advance of the Scientific Sessions.
 The usual procedures for publishing abstracts are described above under “Publication.”
 Abstracts not accepted for presentation are not published, and are ordinarily not disclosed outside of ASE and persons associated with the selection process (i.e., the peer-review committee).
 Notwithstanding these policies and procedures, ASE is not subject to any confidentiality requirements with respect to submitted abstracts.
 In addition, compliance with any disclosure or nondisclosure requirements that apply to researchers or research sponsors (whether under federal securities laws, contract agreement, or otherwise) is the sole responsibility of the researcher and/or sponsor, and not ASE.